SimoHellgren/alkuaanet/graph/README.md

 - membership
 - opus
 - sequence

-The `type` is used in a secondary index for reasons of querying, which are discussed [later](#indices-and-querying)
+- metadata

+For every record _except for the membership records_ you can discern the kind of record from the partition key.
+E.g. for _songs_ the partition key is `song`

 ### Song, collection and composer records
-The "main" record types are similar in structure: their `type` is _song,collection_ and _composer_, respectively, and their Partition Key is _\<type>:id_, e.g. _song:1_.
-They all have a Sort Key like _name:\<string>_ as well as a separate `name` attribute.
-The SK is typically a lowercase version of the `name` attribute, which makes certain queries simpler.

-Additionally, the song records have a field `tones` (e.g. _D4-Bb3-F3-Bb2_), and the composer records have `first_name` and `last_name` fields.
+These are considered the main record types.
+They share the following fields:
+- pk - e.g. `song` for songs, etc.
+- sk - e.g. `song:1`
+- name
+- search_name - a lower case version of name
+- random - a randomly generated number for the purpose of fetching a random record

+Additional fields:
+- songs
+  - tones - e.g. `D4-Bb3-F3-Bb2`
+- composers
+  - first_name - can be null
+  - last_name
+  - (the name field on a composer is `<last_name>, <first_name>`)

 ### Membership records
 Membership records implement many-to-many relationships from songs to composers and collections.
-Their Partition Key is the PK of the "grouping", i.e. composer or collection id (e.g. _collection:1_), whereas the SK is the song id (e.g. _song:1_).
-Their type is "collection".
-Additionally, they have a `name` attribute which contains the name of the song - this allows a user to easily retrieve the names of songs belonging to a specific collection (the opposite is possible with a secondary index).
+Fields:
+- pk - the sk of the collection or composer, e.g.`composer:1`
+- sk - the sk of the song, e.g. `song:1`
+- name - the name of the song
+- tones - the tones of the song

 ### Opus records
 Opus records contain the sound files or the starting tones.
-Their Partition Key and type is "opus" for all records.
-The Sort Key is a text representation of the tones themselves, e.g. _D4-Bb3-F3-Bb2_; each unique* set of tones results in exactly one opus record, which is then used for any song starting with the particular tones.
+Each unique* set of tones results in exactly one record, which is used for any song starting with the particular tones.
+Fields:
+- pk is `opus`
+- sk is the tones, e.g. `D4-Bb3-F3-Bb2`

-The data itself is in field `opus`, and is binary data in base64.
+- opus - the sound file itself, as binary data in base64.

 _* not considering enharmonics, at the moment._

 ### Sequence records
 The sequence records are [atomic counters](https://aws.amazon.com/blogs/database/implement-resource-counters-with-amazon-dynamodb/) which provide sequential integers for use with partition and sort keys.
 Essentially, they do what an autoincreasing primary key does in an SQL database.

-There are separate sequences for songs, composers and collections (opus and membership records do not need them).
-Each of the sequences "holds" a numerical value that is at least as large as the largest value found in the corresponding records' id's.
-E.g. if the latest song has an PK of _song:123_ the value of the sequence would be greater than or equal to 123.
-When the next song is added, the sequence value is first incremented with an atomic write, and the new value returned to the user (see `/graph/crud.py` for implementation), which is then used to create the PK for the record.
-(As a side note, if the value is never used, the sequence does not get "reset" back - hence the sequence value is always _greater than_ or equal to the maximum observed value).
+They are used when creating new songs, composers and collections: they provide the numeric part of the sk of these records (e.g. song:_100_).
+The values are increasing, but not necessarily sequential, i.e. observing records, the sk:s can "jump" from e.g. `song:200` to `song:202`.
+This is because upon deleting records, the sequence is not reset.
+There are separate sequences for songs, collections, and composers.
+Fields:
+- pk is `sequence`
+- sk e.g. `composer_id`
+- current_value - an integer that is at least as large as the largest sk of the corresponding record kind.

+### Metadata records
+Currently contains the "table version" which is mainly used in data migrations.
+Basically key-value pairs
+Fields:
+- pk is `metadata`
+- sk is the key.
+Currently only `table_version`
+- value

 ### Indices and querying
 In DynamoDB, data can only be retrieved via full-table scans or querying along indices.
 The primary key (PK + SK) form one index, and additional, secondary indices can be created:
 - Local secondary indices, which have the same partition key as the table itself, but have a different sort key
 - Global secondary indices, which have a different partition key as the table

+Indices in the current table design:
+- search_index - a local secondary index with search_name as the sort key
+  - allows searching for songs, collections and composers by (search_)name
+- random_index - a local secondary index with random as the sort key
+  - allows fetching a random song, collection or composer
-Our table has a global secondary index named `LookupIndex`, which has the field `type` as the partition key (sort key is the same as the table's).
+- reverse_index - a global secondary index with sk as the partition key and pk as the sort key
+  - allows particularly finding the membership records of a song.
+Used in cascading updates and deletes.

 Here is a visualization of the typical use pattern(s) of a user of the Telegram bot:
 ```mermaid